oss-review-toolkit/ort/README.md

 [![Evaluator](./logos/evaluator.png)](./evaluator/src/main/kotlin)

 The _evaluator_ is used to perform custom license policy checks on scan results.
-The rules to check against are implemented as scripts (currently Kotlin scripts, with a dedicated DSL, but support for other scripting can be added as well.
+The rules to check against are implemented as Kotlin scripts with a dedicated DSL.
 See [example.rules.kts](./examples/example.rules.kts) for an example file.

 <a name="reporter">&nbsp;</a>